 October 11, 2009

-The uncertainty of death can be a great cause for fear, but for the Christian, the resurrection of Christ is the pledge of the believer’s resurrection.
-In this message, Alistair Begg helps us consider four truths about our resurrected body in light of Christ’s resurrection.
+The uncertainty of death can be a great cause for fear—but for the Christian, the resurrection of Christ is the pledge of the believer’s own resurrection.
+In this message, Alistair Begg helps us consider four truths about our resurrected body in light of Christ’s victory over the grave.
 As the world seeks to shy away from the implications of death, we must fix our eyes on the truth of God’s Word.

 1For we know that if the tent that is our earthly home is destroyed, we have a building from God, a house not made with hands, eternal in the heavens.
 2For in this tent we groan, longing to put on our heavenly dwelling, 3if indeed by putting it on1 we may not be found naked.
 4For while we are still in this tent, we groan, being burdened—not that we would be unclothed, but that we would be further clothed, so that what is mortal may be swallowed up by life.
 5He who has prepared us for this very thing is God, who has given us the Spirit as a guarantee.

 6So we are always of good courage.
 We know that while we are at home in the body we are away from the Lord, 7for we walk by faith, not by sight.
 8Yes, we are of good courage, and we would rather be away from the body and at home with the Lord.
 9So whether we are at home or away, we make it our aim to please him.
 10For we must all appear before the judgment seat of Christ, so that each one may receive what is due for what he has done in the body, whether good or evil.

 Copyright © 2023, Alistair Begg.
 Used by permission.
 All rights reserved.